deklica/repo.dexe/zips/script.service.argonforty-device/README.md

 Install services to manage ArgonForty Devices such as power button and fan speed.

-This will also enable gpio-ir, i2c and UART.
+This will also enabled i2c and UART.